bamason2/ttc066-module/docs/notes/Section_4.md

 (it’s a bit like reverse-population of a matrix multiplication problem, working from the answer, backwards).
 There are two states, so $A$ (which is always square) has size $2\times2$ and only one input.

 The alternative (longer) form for the same model was described in Equation \ref{example_1:eq2a} in the example above.
-In ‘longhand’ this becomes;
+In longhand this becomes;

 $$\begin{aligned}
 &\dot{x}_{1}=0 x_{1}+1 x_{2}+0 x_{3}+0 u_{1} \\